 2013 headline: Coffee lowers risk of heart disease and helps you live longer

-of 36 studies with more than 1.2 million participants found moderate coffee drinking seemed to be associated with a low risk for heart disease; plus, there wasn't a higher risk among those who drank more than five cups a day.
+of 36 studies with more than 1.2 million participants found that moderate coffee drinking seemed to be associated with a low risk of heart disease; plus, there wasn't a higher risk among those who drank more than five cups a day.

 How about coffee's effects on your overall risk of death?
 One analysis

 that included 17 studies, both of which included more than a million people, found that drinking coffee reduced your total mortality risk slightly.

 2015 headline: Coffee is practically a health food

 As a sign of the times, the US Department of Agriculture

 that "coffee can be incorporated into a healthy lifestyle," especially if you stay within three to five cups a day (a maximum of 400 milligrams of caffeine), and avoid fattening cream and sugar.

 2017 headline: Drink up unless you are pregnant, at risk for fractures or have Parkinson's

 on coffee and mortality surveyed 520,000 people in 10 European countries and found that regularly drinking coffee could significantly lower the risk of death

 .
 Another study